gwdonlab/latent-dirichlet-allocation/unsupervised-lda/README.md

         "to",
         "remove"
     ],
-    "plot_name": "human-readable experiment name to put in a plot legend" }
+    "plot_name": "human-readable experiment name to put in a plot legend", "lda_nosave": "boolean; if true, will suppress saving of LDA models", "coherence_nosave": "boolean; if true, will suppress saving of coherence models" }
 ```